CochainComplex/claude-desktop-manager/README.md

 1. The system creates the necessary config directories in the sandbox
 2. It copies any existing MCP configuration from your host system or creates a default one
 3. The sandbox environment includes the `CLAUDE_CONFIG_PATH` environment variable that points Claude Desktop to the correct configuration file
+4. Port assignments are configured automatically to prevent conflicts

 All configuration files are automatically created in:
 ```